PrefectHQ/prefect/docs/tutorials/execution.md

     This means that the only way to _force_ dask to walk the task graph in a particular order is to configure Prefect dependencies between your tasks.

-Read more about customizing Dask in our [Dask executor tutorial](/tutorials/dask-executor/).
+Read more about customizing Dask in our [Dask task runner tutorial](/tutorials/dask-task-runner/).

 ## Asynchronous Execution